dysonprotocol/docs/docs/names.md

 ## What is a good price?

-A good price is one that you would be happy to sell you name for.
+A good price is one that you would be happy to sell the name for.

 ## How do I get a name?